preterag/pipecdn/docs/PIPE_POP_SETUP_GUIDE.md

 ## Step 4: Sign Up with Surrealine Referral Code

-Use the Surrealine referral code to sign up your node:
+Use the Surrealine referral code to sign up your Pipe PoP node:

 ```bash
 sudo ./bin/pipe-pop --signup-by-referral-route 6ae5e9a2e5063d8